 Corporate Giving Tip #3: Explore Non-Monetary Options

 Nonprofits are quick to seek large grants or contributions, but monetary gifts are not the only form of corporate giving.
-In fact, many corporations opt to give in-kind support, like donated goods or staff expertise.
+In fact, many corporations opt to give in-kind support, like donated goods, services, staff expertise, or any other contribution that isn’t cash.
 This type of contribution helps to fulfill their philanthropic values, fuel the nonprofit’s mission, and engage their employees.

-Rather than simply asking for a check upfront, requesting in-kind support may help start off a relationship with a corporate giving partner on the right foot.
-Identify local businesses whose mission coincides with yours, and explore ways they might donate goods or staff expertise to support your cause.
+Rather than asking for a check upfront, requesting in-kind support may help start a corporate partnership on the right foot.
+Identify local businesses whose mission coincides with yours, and explore ways they could make non-monetary corporate donations to support your cause.
 This type of meaningful support can help to forge a strong partnership.

 For instance, MAC Cosmetics has been a longtime sponsor of Broadway Bares, the annual burlesque fundraising event benefiting Broadway Cares/Equity Fights AIDS.
 Not only does the company share a passion for the cause, but the annual fundraiser provides an opportunity for MAC artists to offer their time and talents backstage.
 Since 1997, the cosmetics manufacturer has donated makeup and skilled staffers to create amazing looks for the performers every year.